-Children's safety and welfare is promoted well.
-The childminder has a strong understanding of her responsibilities with regards to keeping children safe, including her role in following up any concerns about their welfare.
-Both the childminder and her cochildminder attend relevant training courses to maintain their knowledge of safeguarding procedures, ensuring they are fully aware of the local procedures for reporting concerns to relevant agencies.
-The childminder takes the lead in reviewing the risk assessments of the house, garden and outings, ensuring any hazards are quickly minimised.
-This means that children play in very safe and secure surroundings.
-The childminder is mindful to supervise children as they move freely around the home and garden.
-She also makes sure they are not left alone with people who have not completed the required checks to confirm their suitability to be in contact with children.
+The childminder has a good understanding of how to safeguard children.
+This includes her role and responsibilities in following up any concerns about children's welfare.
+Both the childminder and her co-childminder attend relevant training courses to maintain their knowledge of safeguarding procedures, ensuring they are fully aware of the procedures for reporting concerns to relevant local agencies.
+The childminder contributes to the daily risk assessments carried out in the house, garden and during outings, ensuring any hazards to children are quickly minimised.
+As a result, children remain very safe and secure in the childminder's care.
+The childminder deploys herself effectively to ensure children are closely supervised as they move freely around the home and garden.

 The childminder has a clear understanding of the benefits of close partnership working with parents.
 She ensures the policies and procedures of the setting are shared readily with parents from the beginning, and provides ongoing updates via daily discussions and regular newsletters.
 As a result, parents understand the expectations of the setting and are able to support good continuity for children.
-The childminder fosters links with some other local early years settings, meeting regularly with them at liaison meetings organised by the local authority.
-However, these partnerships are not fully established to enable all parties involved in the children's care to exchange relevant information about their learning.
+The childminder has a good understanding of the benefits of partnership working with parents, although her co-childminder tends to take the lead in establishing these links.
+However, partnership working is not fully established to enable all parties involved in the children's care to exchange relevant information about their learning.
 This means that continuity in children's experiences across the different settings they attend is not fully enhanced.